-The Department of Psychology has a strong commitment to scholarly and scientific excellence.
+The Department of Psychology and Neuroscience has a strong commitment to scholarly and scientific excellence.
 It has been heralded as one of the most diverse universities in the nation.
 This setting offers exciting opportunities for research and scholarly discourse.

 Bachelor of Arts in Psychology

 Temple University’s Undergraduate Psychology program provides a modern curriculum covering a breadth of content, ranging from biological bases of cognition and behavior to sociocultural influences on human interactions and psychological disorders.
 The curriculum is designed to develop students’ critical thinking skills through emphasis of the scientific basis of Psychology and courses in statistics and research methodology.